nelsonroque/contextlab_gettingstarted_jspsych/README.md

 - with JsPsych library on CDN
     - Pros: easy to get started
-    - Cons: relient on external service (that may go down, upgrade versions)
+    - Cons: relient on external service (may be slow or go down, upgrades making breaking changes)
 - with JsPsych library embedded into your project.
     - Pros: full control over upgrades, special edits required
     - Cons: relient on remembering to update the library (and likely related code)